 A Manufacturer or a WRC Team may compete in the Championship.
-The Championship consists of the same rallies as those counting for the World Rally Championships for Drivers and for Co-drivers.
+The Championship consists of the same rallies as those counting for the World Rally Championships for Drivers and for Co-Drivers.
 All the results will be taken into account when drawing up the final classification of the Championship.
-The Manufacturer or WRC Team having totalled the greatest number of points at the end of the year is declared Champion World Rally Manufacturer.
+The Manufacturer or WRC Team having totalled the highest number of points at the end of the year is declared World Rally Champion Manufacturer.